-BALTIMORE COUNTY PUBLIC SCHOOLS

-FREQUENTLY ASKED QUESTIONS (FAQS) REGARDING

-RECORDS MANAGEMENT PROGRAM
+BALTIMORE COUNTY PUBLIC SCHOOLS FREQUENTLY ASKED QUESTIONS (FAQS) REGARDING RECORDS MANAGEMENT PROGRAM

-1. Why is there a records management program?
+1. Why is there a records retention program?

 ANSWER: The Annotated Code of Maryland State Government Article 10, Section 608-619 requires every unit of state government to develop a program to manage records efficiently.
-Although the Baltimore County Public Schools is not a unit of state government, BCPS has opted to use the procedures and standards established in state law to govern its records management program.
+Although the Baltimore County Public Schools is not a unit of state government, BCPS has opted to use the procedures and standards established in state law to govern its records retention program.

 A program must include procedures to ensure the security of records and their prompt and orderly disposal when they are no longer needed.
-The purpose of this Records Management Program ("RMP") is to provide guidance to the BCPS schools and administrative offices regarding proper procedures for retaining and discarding BCPS records under Superintendent's Rule 2380.
-The records retention schedules under the RMP establish minimum retention periods for records based upon federal and state mandates and business needs.
+The purpose of this Records Retention Program ("RRP") is to provide guidance to the BCPS schools and administrative offices regarding proper procedures for retaining and discarding BCPS records under Superintendent's Rule 2380.
+The schedules under the RRP establish minimum retention periods for records based upon federal and state mandates and business needs.